Accessibility statement

 • some of our content with images does not have alternative text to provide more context on the intent and purpose of the images

-• most PDF documents are not fully accessible to screen reader software.
+• some PDF documents are not fully accessible to screen reader software.
+We plan to fix these or replace them with accessible HTML pages

 If you have difficulty using our website

-Please get in touch if you require any of the Trust’s leaflets or published documents in alternative formats, such as large print or alternative languages, or if you cannot use the website:
+Please get in touch if you require any of our leaflets or published documents in alternative formats, such as large print or alternative languages, or if you cannot use this site:

 You’ll need to provide: